Auxiliary-assisted energy distillation from quantum batteries: Introduction

-In Ref.~\cite{Yan_2023}, the authors have introduced a new technique for charging quantum batteries, that is, by combining an auxiliary system with the battery and then performing a sequence of measurements on the auxiliary system.
+In Ref.~\cite{Yan_2023}, the authors have introduced a new technique for charging quantum batteries, viz. by combining an auxiliary system with the battery and then performing a sequence of measurements on the auxiliary system.
 A finite time gap has been considered between each consecutive measurement, within which the battery and the auxiliary systems are left to evolve.
-In this paper, we capture this idea of performing measurements and utilize it in the context of the extraction of energy.
+In this paper, we use this idea of performing measurements and utilize it in the context of the extraction of energy.
 The basic idea is that we attach an auxiliary system to the battery.
 Then the composite system, which includes the battery and the auxiliary systems, is allowed to evolve under a joint Hamiltonian.
 The Hamiltonian is composed of the system's and the auxiliary's local Hamiltonians and a global Hamiltonian characterizing the interaction between them.
 In order to extract energy, a projective measurement is performed on the auxiliary system at a desired moment.
-A specific outcome of the measurement is chosen, which may occur with some non-zero probability.
-The auxiliary is traced out from the outcome state, and the corresponding state of the battery is considered to be the final state.
-The product of the probability of getting that outcome and the energy difference between the initial and final states of the battery can be defined as the probabilistically extracted energy through measurement.
-We can maximize it over the initial state of the auxiliary, the time at which the measurement has been done, and the measurement basis.
-Accepting the non-deterministic nature of measurements, we refer to this optimal probabilistic energy difference as stochastically extractable energy.
+A specific outcome of the measurement is chosen, which may occur with a non-zero probability.
+The auxiliary is then ignored, and the corresponding state of the battery is considered to be the final state. { The relevant quantity of interest is the product of the probability associated with the preferred measurement outcome and the corresponding energy difference between the initial and final states of the battery corresponding to that outcome.
+Since our focus is on energy extraction via the measurement-based protocol, we prefer only those outcomes for which the energy difference is positive.
+Finally, we take a sum of this quantity over all such favorable outcomes and maximize the sum over the initial state of the auxiliary, the time of evolution, and the applied measurement.
+The resultant quantity is dependent only on the state of the battery and is referred to as the "distillable energy" of the battery.
+This protocol is inspired by other distillable protocols, such as entanglement distillation~\cite{bbpssw,bennett_distil}, coherence distillation~\cite{coh_distil1,coh_distil2,coh_distil3}, magic distillation~\cite{magic_distil1,magic_distil2,magic_distil3,magic_distil4,magic_distil5} etc. For example, in entanglement distillation, non-maximally entangled states are probabilistically converted into a smaller number of maximally entangled states through a process involving post-selection and a success probability less than unity.
+In entanglement distillation, specific measurement outcomes that satisfy the success criteria of the protocol are retained, while all other outcomes are discarded.
+This notion of outcome-dependent post-selection similarly underlies our measurement-based energy extraction scheme, thereby motivating the use of the term distillable energy. } { Alternatively, one may consider a different figure of merit defined as the product of the probability of obtaining a specific measurement outcome and the corresponding energy difference between the initial and final states of the battery, that is, instead of considering the sum of all relevant outcomes, only a single outcome can be chosen.
+Upon maximizing this quantity over the initial state of the auxiliary system, the time of measurement, and the choice of measurement basis, we refer to the resulting optimized value as the maximum probabilistically extractable energy via measurement.
+Clearly, the maximum probabilistically extractable energy will always be less or equal to the distillable energy.}